Positive $\mathrm{Ric}_2$ curvature on products of spheres and their quotients via intermediate fatness: Free biquotient actions

 \subsection{\texorpdfstring{Identifying $\spin{8}/\gg$ with $\sph^7\times \sph^7$ and $\spin{7}/\su{3}$ with $\sph^6\times \sph^7$}{Identifying Spin8/G2 with S7xS7 and Spin7/SU3 with S6xS7}}

-In this section, all the claims without proofs can be found in \cite{DS}; see also \cite{Ke98} for a similar exposition.
+All the claims in this subsection can be found in \cite{DS} together with their proofs; see also \cite{Ke98} for a similar exposition.
 We let $\mathbb{O}$ denote the octonions, defined as the algebra obtained from the quaternions upon applying the Cayley-Dickson process.
-In particular, we consider on $\mathbb{O}$ the orthonormal basis $\{1,i,j,k,\ell, i\ell, j\ell, k\ell\}$, and the multiplication rules given in Table \ref{table:cayleymult} in the order (row)(column).
+We endow $\mathbb{O}$ with the standard inner product and consider the orthonormal basis $\{1,i,j,k,\ell, i\ell, j\ell, k\ell\}$, where the multiplication rules are given in Table \ref{table:cayleymult} in the order (row)(column).

 The octonions are well-known to be a non-associative normed division algebra.
 In addition, the octonions satisfy several weak forms of associativity: they are alternative (meaning any subalgebra generated by two elements is associative), and satisfy the following Moufang identities for all $a,b,c\in \mathbb{O}$: